mongodb-partners/mdb-bedrock-action-groups/README.md

-# MongoDB Atlas Hybrid Search Action for Bedrock Agent - AWS CDK
+# MongoDB Atlas Hybrid Search Action for Bedrock Agent - Terraform

 This project demonstrates how to deploy a set of resources on AWS to implement a **MongoDB Hybrid-Search powered Retrieval-Augmented Generation (RAG) architecture**.
 The stack (`MdbBedrockActionsStack`) includes: